Benefits of Good Oral Health

 - Eat a healthy diet and limit between-meal snacks

 - Replace your toothbrush every three to four months or sooner if bristles are frayed

 - Avoid tobacco use

-If you have any questions about your oral health call our dentist at 706-550-1884 as soon as an oral health problem arises.
+If you have any questions or concerns about your oral health, call our office at 706-550-1884.
 At Riverwood Dental Care we believe that taking care of your oral health is an investment in your overall health.

 The mouth is often considered a window to the rest of the body because many other illnesses first present themselves as changes within the mouth.
 As a result, a comprehensive oral exam is recommended each time you visit a new practice to serve as a benchmark of your overall health.

 Fluoride is a mineral that occurs naturally in many foods and especially tap water.
 This mineral helps prevent tooth decay by making the tooth more resistant to acid attacks from plaque and sugars in the mouth.
 It attracts other minerals and strengthens tooth enamel.